 Work after your studies

-Graduates, who have an offer of a skilled job from a sponsoring employer, will be able to switch to Tier 2 of the points-based-system before their student visa expires and will be able to stay to work.
+Graduates, who have an offer of a skilled job from a sponsoring employer, are able to switch to Tier 2 of the points-based-system before their student visa expires and are able to stay to work.

 University Careers Service